dine909/csdr/README.md

 CSDR
 ====

+[ This clone merely implents the cmake build system. ]

 `csdr` is a command line tool to carry out DSP tasks for Software Defined Radio.

 It can be used to build simple signal processing flow graphs, right from the command line.